ASPLes/libvortex-1.1/py-vortex/doc/connection.rst

       :rtype: Returns the vortex.ChannelPool associated or None if no channel pool exists with the provided id.

+   .. method:: block ([block=True])

+      Allows to block all incoming content on the provided connection by skiping connection available data state.
+This method binds vortex_connection_block C API.

+      :param block: Optional boolean value that configure if the connection must be blocked (True) or unblocked (False).
+If not configured the connection is blocked (True).
+      :type  block: Boolean (True if not configured)

+   .. method:: is_blocked ()

+      :rtype: Returns if the connection is blocked (due to :meth:`block`) or not.

    .. method:: close ()

       Allows to close the connection using full BEEP close negotation procotol.
 Keep in mind that using full BEEP close procedure may suffer from BNRA (see http://www.aspl.es/vortex/draft-brosnan-beep-limit-close.txt).
 It is recommended to use shutdown method.